 700.7.
-Donation of Vacation Leave
+Donation of PTO Leave

-In the event a County employee suffers from a medical emergency involving life threatening or critical illness or injury, the County Commissioners can approve a transfer of vacation time from one employee to another provided the following conditions are met:
+In the event a County employee suffers from a medical emergency involving life threatening or critical illness or injury, the County Commissioners can approve a transfer of PTO time from one employee to another provided the following conditions are met:

-- A. The employee must have exhausted vacation, comp time and sick leave before donated leave can be used; - B. The donated leave will be added to the receiving employee's sick leave account; - C. Human Resources will confirm the medical necessity.
+- A. The employee must have exhausted PTO, comp time and CAT leave before donated leave can be used; - B. The donated PTO leave will be added to the receiving employee's CAT leave account; - C. Human Resources will confirm the medical necessity.
 All health information remains confidential.